raychenfj/nomisma-frontend/README.md

 2. Fill `apiKey` for both development and production env in `config.js`

+3. run `npm run start` and visit `http://localhost:3000/` in your browser

 ## How To Build
 ```bash
 # build for development environment